ivirshup/anndata-paper/paper.md

 By contrast, the highly popular package pandas [@McKinney2010] operates on single data matrices represented as `DataFrame` objects. anndata is positioned in between xarray and pandas by providing the minimal additional structure that enables storing annotations of a data matrix.

-## The data structure

-Standard data structures facilitate both exploratory data analysis and sharing of data as demonstrated by, for instance, the tidyverse project [@Wickham2014] in the R ecosystem.

-anndata defines a data structure standard that makes use of conserved dimensions between data matrix and annotations, similar to `ExpressionSet` [@Huber2015].
-With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output for each computation as unstructured sets of tensors.
-Furthermore, `AnnData` offers an on-disk representation that allows sharing data and structured analysis results in form of learned annotations.

-At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
-Each data matrix element belongs to an observation (`obs_names`) and a variable (`var_names`) and contains a value (which can be "missing", like `nan`).
-One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):

-* Annotations that can be stored in a single vector get added to the main annotation `DataFrames` for each axis, `obs` and `var`.
-* Multi-dimensional representations get added to `obsm` and `varm` and graph-like relations among observations are added to `obsp` and `varp`.

-Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
-Annotations of variables will often denote alternative names or feature importance measures.

 ![**Structure of the AnnData object.**
 **a,** The AnnData object is a collection of arrays aligned to the common dimensions of observations (`obs`) and variables (`var`).
 Here, color is used to denote elements of the object, with "warm" colors selected for elements aligned to the observations and "cool" colors for elements aligned to variables.